My Photography & Travel Guide to Galle, Sri Lanka

 Street Photography

-In Sri Lanka, you can always find great situations where you can do street photography.
+In Sri Lanka, you can always find great places to do street photography.
 People like to be photographed (without demanding money.
-I usually would point towards my camera, asking if I could take their photos and then show them the photo.
+I usually would point towards my camera, asking if I could take their photos, and then show them the photo.

 Galle Fruit Market